*Please refresh the page to ensure you are looking at the most up-to-date content*

 Getting Started

 A: Welcome!
-Please go to the TI Onboarding page and download the Onboarding Checklist.
+Please review the TI Onboarding page.

 A: Find lists of the TI Program participants on the AHCCCS website here.
 The lists will be updated periodically to reflect changes.